10 Worst States for Filing Auto Insurance Claims in 2025

 The Best And Worst States for Auto Insurance Claims

 What state has the worst car insurance?
-Michigan, Maryland, and New Jersey are the worst states for auto insurance claims.
+California, Massachusetts, and New Hampshire are the worst states for auto insurance claims.
 These three states are also among the most expensive for car insurance.
-Michigan has the highest rates at $163 per month, primarily due to its high claims rate and a large number of uninsured drivers.
+California has the highest rates at $219 per month for full coverage, primarily due to its high claims rate and weather-related risks.

 Weather volatility raises comprehensive claims in Midwest states.
 And such risks make insurers charge higher base premiums there.